alexanderby/malevic/README.md

 - If plugin returns `null` or `undefined` the next plugin (added earlier) will be used.

 Extendable plug-ins:
-- `render.createElement` creates DOM node.
+- `render.createNode` creates DOM node.
-- `render.mountElement` inserts created element into DOM.
+- `render.mountNode` inserts created node into DOM.
-- `render.setAttribute` sets element attribute.
+- `render.setAttribute` sets element's attribute.
-- `render.setText` sets element's text content.
-- `render.unmountElement` removes element from DOM.
+- `render.unmountNode` removes node from DOM.
 - `static.isVoidTag` determines if self-closing tag should be used.
 - `static.processText` returns text content.
 - `static.skipAttr` determines whether attribute should be skipped.